sous-chefs/rundeck/README.md

  * `username` - attribute is the user to authenticate to the node with when rundeck connects
  * `pattern` - attribute is a search query for nodes to include in to the project in rundeck.
  * `chef_rundeck_url` - optional attribute is a URL to locate the resource project, if not provided `node['chef_rundeck_url']` will be used.
+ * `project_settings` - optional attribute is a map of properties that will be added to the rundeck project.properties.

 Rundeck Role ACL Policy